rhkrdkdms123/turtlebot-logo-tracker/README.md

 # TurtleBot3 Logo Follower

 This ROS Melodic project simulates (in Gazebo environment) or executes in real life a simple logo follower module for TurtleBot3.
-The control of the robot is performed using the input of its real-time camera where vibrant colors (in order to make a difference from other colors in the environment) are detected.
+The control of the robot is performed using the input of its real-time camera where logo images are detected.
 It also enables to record the robot camera with and without the detection bounding rectangle shown below.

 All recordings are stored in _recordings_ directory, saving two files:
 1. Raw camera view without editions: _raw_view.avi_